SpiritOfSuffer/shows-seeker/README.md

 # shows-seeker
-Shows searcher based on myshows API, node.js, express on backend, and vue/axios on frontend
+Shows searcher based on myshows API, node.js, mongodb, express on backend, and vue/axios on frontend

 ## Project setup
 ```